Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Methods

 We note it is possible to conveniently formulate all the most common forms of data and mass balance conditions in MFA in terms of linear relationships between the change in stock variables $S_i$ and the flow variables $U_{j,k}$, even when the system contains disaggregation of processes.
 However, for a more general framework and to demonstrate our model can incorporate nonlinear data as well, we choose to parametrise ratio data as \Cref{eq: ratiodata} when evaluating the model on the aluminium case study in the Results section.

-Using more compact notation, the relationship between the stock and flow variables and the data and physical constraints can be represented by the following model:
+Using more compact notation, the relationship between the flow and change in stock variables and the data and physical constraints can be represented by the following model:

-where $\bm{\theta}$ is a concatenated vector of $\bm{S}$ and $\bm{U}$ of length $p$. $\bm{Y}$ is a vector of length $n$ of observed values, or $0$ for mass balance conditions. $X$ is a design matrix representing linear data and mass balance conditions, and $\bm{R}(\bm{\theta})$ a vector representing nonlinear data. $\bm{\epsilon}$ is a random vector (of length $n$) representing uncertainty in the data, which could be caused by measurement or rounding errors.
+where $\bm{\theta}$ is a concatenated vector of $\bm{S}$ and $\bm{U}$ of length $p$, representing all the child flow and change in stock variables the system. $\bm{Y}$ is a vector of length $n$ of observed values, or $0$ for mass balance conditions. $X$ is a design matrix representing linear data and mass balance conditions, and $\bm{R}(\bm{\theta})$ a vector representing nonlinear data. $\bm{\epsilon}$ is a random vector (of length $n$) representing uncertainty in the data, which could be caused by measurement or rounding errors.
 Note in the MFA setting, it is often the case that $n \ll p$.

 The goal of any Bayesian model is to obtain posterior distributions over the variables of interest, in this case $\bm{\theta}$, in order to perform inference such as point estimation or uncertainty quantification.
 In the following section we describe how to construct the prior for our model, the form of the likelihood and how to obtain the posterior of $\bm{\theta}$ via Bayes's theorem.